jhonnjc15/jhonnjc15.github.io/src/content/about/en/index.md

 vision:
   title: "Vision"
   description: >-
-    We aim to achieve for chemistry and nanotechnology what Raspberry Pi achieved for electronics and
-    programming: a lab in every backpack that sparks educational, environmental, and industrial innovation anywhere.
+    A lab in every backpack that sparks educational, environmental, and industrial innovation anywhere, connecting communities with applied science.
   statement: >-
     We aim to achieve for chemistry and nanotechnology what Raspberry Pi achieved for electronics and programming.
-  quote: >-
-    "Building a sustainable future · Construyendo un futuro sostenible · Hamuq pachata aswan allin huqarispa"
   image:
     src: "https://images.unsplash.com/photo-1503676260728-1c00da094a0b?auto=format&fit=crop&w=1600&q=80"
     alt: "People collaborating on scientific ideas"